A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

 \subsection{Clustering Method}

-The clustering methods in deep graph clustering aim to separate the learned node embeddings into different clusters in an unsupervised manner.
-They can be categorized into two classes: traditional clustering and neural clustering.
+The clustering methods in deep graph clustering aim to separate the learned node embeddings into different clusters in a purely unsupervised manner.
+They roughly can be categorized into two classes: traditional clustering and neural clustering.